loveencounterflow/bookmarks-organizer/README.md

   a starred act can have only this single entry in the transitions table.
   **Note** It is possible that we re-define the star to mean 'default' transition for a given act in the future and lift this restriction.

+* A transition that *ends* in `...` (continuation) must be followed by a transiton that *starts* with a `...` (continuation); the inverse also holds.
+  IOW, continuation points and tails must always occur in immediately adjacent lines of the transitions table.